 If you need to be at the airport two hours before your flight departs and that’s before you can catch a train to the airport, you might need to travel to the airport by taxi or private transfer or to stay at an airport hotel overnight.
 Alternatively, you might need to drive to the airport and pay for airport parking.

-That’s all going to add up, so it’s important to understand your total travel costs before you are lured in with a cheap headline flight price.
+That’s all going to add up, so it’s important to understand your total travel costs and how that fits your flights budget before you are lured in with a cheap headline flight price.